 - Lender Selection Dos and Don'ts – The lender(s) you work with should be part of your dream team for real estate investing and likely not just selected for the cheapest price.

-- PMI: Avoid or Okay? – PMI or private mortgage insurance can be required to qualify for certain loans.
+- PMI: Avoid or Okay? – Private Mortgage Insurance (PMI) can be required to qualify for certain loans.
 Should you dodge this cost or consider eating it?

 - Nothing-Down Loan Options – Boom, now we're talkin'!
 Nothing quite says “deal accessibility” like these coveted nothing-down loan programs.